steprodr/GPL.py/README.md

 	**I am now requesitng a file from a different server.
 New location is actually kept up to date!

-script uses requests and certifi modules which need to be installed.
-"credentials" is a python script with your CCO username and Password for obsfucation
+script uses requests and certifi modules which need to be installed. credentials is a python script with your CCO username and Password for obsfucation

 username="CCO_Username"

 password="CCO_password"

 in_file= <---where you want to downlaod the file too